-The NHS scheme is a defined benefit scheme covering a very small number of public health employees (21).
-Total NHS scheme membership is 3m from nearly 8,500 participating employers.
-Council employer/employee contributions totalled £0.2m from a national total contribution of £11bn.
-Expected contributions in 2020/21 are £0.2m.
+The NHS scheme is a defined benefit scheme covering a very small number of public health employees (23).
+Total NHS scheme membership is 3m from nearly 9,000 participating employers.
+Council employer/employee contributions totalled £0.2m from a national total contribution of £10bn.
+Expected contributions in 2019/20 are £0.2m.

 Contribution rates to the NHS scheme are set by the Secretary of State for Health, with the consent of HM Treasury, after consideration of the advice of the scheme actuary and employee and employer representatives as deemed appropriate.
-The current employer rate is 20.68, including a 0.08% administration levy.
-NHS England are paying a proportion of this centrally, and the effective rate to be paid by the Council is 16.88%.
-At 31 March 2019 (the date of the latest published accounts) the pension liabilities of the Scheme were valued at £533.3 billion.
+The current employer rate is 14.3%.
+At 31 March 2018 (the date of the latest published accounts) the pension liabilities of the Scheme were valued at £526.1 billion.
 As the NHS Pension Scheme is an unfunded scheme, these liabilities are underwritten by the Exchequer.
 In year deficits (where contributions paid out exceed contributions paid in), are met by the Exchequer, and in year surpluses (where contributions paid in exceed contributions paid out), are paid to the Exchequer.